zombodb/zombodb/README.md

 This is the `master` branch of ZomboDB.
 It simply serves as a landing page to learn about ZomboDB.
 Documentation is availble here and within each version branch.

-ZomboDB is currently tracking two released version series concurrently.
-ZomboDB `v3.2.x` supports Elasticsearch 1.7, and `v4.0.x` supports Elasticsearch 2.4.6+.
+The current version of ZomboDB is `v5.6.4-1.0.0_beta1`.

+## Upgrading from ES 1.7 or ES 2.4?

+In short, ZomboDB doesn't provide a migration process from ES 1.7/2.4 to ES 5.6.4.
+You'll need to drop all of your `USING zombodb` indexes, manually delete all the indexes from your ES cluster, upgrade your ES cluster to 5.6.4, upgrade the ZomboDB Postgres extension to v5.6.4-x.x.x and then re-create all your `USING zombodb` indexes.

+If you're interested in ES 5.6 support, switch to [`master-es5.6`](https://github.com/zombodb/zombodb/tree/master-es5.6).
 If you're interested in ES 2.4 support, switch to [`master-es2.4`](https://github.com/zombodb/zombodb/tree/master-es2.4).
 Otherwise, you must be looking for ES 1.7 support, which is on the [`master-es1.7`](https://github.com/zombodb/zombodb/tree/master-es1.7) branch.

 If you just want to download the latest version for your ES+PG+Linux stack, please visit [www.zombodb.com/releases](https://www.zombodb.com/releases).